cloud-elements/devportal/docs/guides/cook-books/salesforce-shopify/formula-template.md

 Now link the step to the **getOriginalObject** step

-Next add another **element request** step.
+Next, add another **element request** step.
 This step will use the query we just created to look for contacts in the destination with the same email address as the new contact.

 The **element request** should be configured as follows:

 `Name` : `findContact`
 `Element Instance` : `config.destinationinstance`
 `Method` : `GET`
 `API` : `/hubs/${config.hub}/${config.object}`
 `Query` : `steps.createQuery.query`

+Then link findContact to On Success of createQuery.

 ## 3. Update or Create a new Contact